 It's just a typical love song.

-But the title is called Mama, I fell in love with a Jew.
+But the title is called Mama, I Fell in Love with a Jew.

 It's the same, but different.

-When I say something like, uh that's right.
+When I say something like, that's right.

-Oh I'm in love with the Jew.
+Oh, I'm in love with a Jew.

 I fell in love with the Jew.